Bastii420/Home-Assistant-Spoolman-Script/README.md

 #
 # Home Assistant Script: Spoolman Multi-Color Update for Bambu Lab Printers
 #
-# Author: [Your Name/GitHub Username]
+# Author: Bastii420 (developed with the help of Google's Gemini)
-# Version: 1.0 (developed with the help of Google's Gemini)
+# Version: 2.0 - Corrected Addition Logic
 # Date: June 18, 2025
 #
 # Description:
 # This script is called after a 3D print is finished.
 It iterates through all
 # four slots of the Bambu Lab AMS, reads the filament consumption per slot, and
-# updates the corresponding entry in the Spoolman database.
+# adds it to the existing used weight in the Spoolman database.
 # It is suitable for both single- and multi-color prints.
 #
 # IMPORTANT: The RFID/UID of the Bambu filament spools must be entered into the
 # "Lot Number" (lot_nr) field in Spoolman for the matching to work.
 #
 alias: Spoolman Final Update
-description: Updates all used spools in Spoolman after a print (Multi-Color capable).
+description: Adds the new consumption to the existing used weight after a print (Multi-Color capable).
 sequence:
   - variables:
       # =================================================================================